fbrausse/smlp/utils/poly/README.md

   -e ETA       additional ETA constraints restricting only candidates, can be
-               given multiple times, the conjunction of all is used [true] -F IFORMAT   determines the format of the EXPR file; can be one of: 'infix', 'prefix' [infix]
+               given multiple times, the conjunction of all is used [true] -F IFORMAT   determines the format of the EXPR file; can be one of: 'infix', 'prefix' (only EXPR) [infix]
   -h           displays this help message
   -i SUBDIVS   use interval evaluation with SUBDIVS subdivisions and fall back
-               to the critical points solver before solving symbolically [no] -I EXT-INC   optional external incremental SMT solver [value for -S] -n           dry run, do not solve the problem [no] -O OUT-BNDS  scale output according to min-max output bounds (.csv, only meaningful for NNs) [none]
+               to the critical points solver before solving symbolically [no] -I EXT-INC   optional external incremental SMT solver [value for -S] -n           dry run, do not solve the problem [no] -o OBJ-SPEC  specify objective explicitely (only meaningful for NNs), an expression using the labels from SPEC or 'Pareto(E1,E2,...)' where E1,E2,... are such expressions
+  -O OBJ-BNDS  scale objective(s) according to min-max output bounds (only
-  -p           dump the expression in Polish notation to stdout [no] -P PREC      maximum precision to obtain the optimization result for [0.05] -Q QUERY     answer a query about the problem; supported QUERY:
+               meaningful for NNs, either .csv or .json) [none] -p           dump the expression in Polish notation to stdout (only EXPR) [no] -P PREC      maximum precision to obtain the optimization result for [0.05] -Q QUERY     answer a query about the problem; supported QUERY:
                - vars: list all variables
+               - out : list all defined outputs
   -r           re-cast bounded integer variables as reals with equality
                constraints (requires -C bnds-dom); cvc5 >= 1.0.1 requires this
                option when integer variables are present